mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 #### Limitations in multi-statement handling

-When a multi-statement query is executed through the readwritesplit router, it will always be routed to the master.
+When a multi-statement query is executed through the readwritesplit router, it will always be routed to the primary.
 See [`strict_multi_stmt`](../Routers/ReadWriteSplit.md#strict_multi_stmt) for more details.

-If the multi-statement query creates a temporary table, it will not be detected and reads to this table can be routed to slave servers.
+If the multi-statement query creates a temporary table, it will not be detected and reads to this table can be routed to replica servers.
 To prevent this, always execute the temporary table creation as an individual statement.